-In order to beat the heat of life, people practise yoga for achieving different objectives.
+In order to beat the heat of life, people practice yoga for achieving different objectives.
 There are several yogic positions that are meant for each and every part of our body.

 Women aspire for a toned and slim looking body.
 However, it sometimes happens that the overall body reduces but the arms fail to tone up.
 There are certain yogic postures that aid in toning up arms.
 By simply investing five minutes on five different yogic postures, one can achieve stronger and slimmer arms.

 The foremost yogic position for stronger arms is the strength through yoga.
 In this particular position, the person needs to lie down completely.
 Then one needs to lift only the upper part of the body with the support of hands.
 Such position needs to held upto 5 breaths.
 This needs to be repeated 5 times.

 Downward dog is the second posture.
 In this posture , the person should kneel down with the help of both the arms.
 The toes are tucked with hips lifted towards the ceiling.
 The person should continue breathing.
 By breathing till 5 counts upto five to eight rounds, the person would certainly feel the strain in the arms.
 This indicates the response of yoga on arms.